Bardavon 1869 Opera House: History

-The Bardavon was designed by prominent Poughkeepsie architect J. A. Wood and built by James S. Post, the latter notable for designing or erecting architectural structures in the Poughkeepsie central business district and Vassar College.
+The Bardavon was designed by prominent Poughkeepsie architect J. A. Wood and built by James Strang Post, the latter notable for designing or erecting architectural structures in the Poughkeepsie central business district and Vassar College.
 An extensive renovation was undertaken in 1905 and supervised by architect William Beardsley, who also designed the Dutchess County Court House and Attica state prison.
 The theater was not reopened until January 1, 1923, when it was opened under the new name The Bardavon Theater.

 At that time, it was bought by Paramount, and in 1928 a Wurlitzer theatre pipe organ was added.
-This organ was removed in the mid '60's and installed in a private residence in Scarsdale, NY until subsequent dismantling by a private collector, and placed in storage.
-It is most likely the theater where cult film director Edward D. Wood Jr. served as an usher in his youth, although sources don't often specify the Bardavon by name.
+This organ was removed in the mid-1960s and installed in a private residence in Scarsdale, NY until subsequent dismantling by a private collector, and placed in storage.
+It is most likely the theater where cult film director Edward D. Wood Jr. served as an usher in his youth, although sources do not often specify the Bardavon by name.
 In 1947, the theater was further modernized and a movie marquee added.
 The style of the interior after the renovation has been described as neo-classic.

 The venue continued as a cinema up until 1975, when massive redevelopment of the downtown area threatened it with demolition.
 Sitting where it does, it was near-adjacent to the site of the new Civic Center and a proposed arterial highway project.
 There were plans to raze the building and use the site for a parking lot.
 Concerned citizens banded together to save the theater and were successful in getting it named to the National Register of Historic Places on August 20, 1977 — and renamed The Bardavon 1869 Opera House.
 Since then, over $5 million has been raised and used to partially renovate the Bardavon, which is now in use again as a venue for a broad range of performing arts including theater, dance, music, opera, and other genres.

 The original Wurlitzer pipe organ was discovered in 1983 by the New York Theatre Organ Society, www.nytos.org, and a deal was struck for the renovation and re-installation of the instrument with NYTOS as permanent curator holding ownership of the instrument.

 The Bardavon has been the home of the Hudson Valley Philharmonic for over 40 years.
 In one notable 1953 performance, former First Lady Eleanor Roosevelt provided the narration for Prokofiev's Peter and the Wolf.

 On 30 August 2020, The Bardavon 1869 Opera House offered a free online series entitled "Albums Revisited".